-Notice an historical site or museum in Virginia missing?
+Notice an historical site or museum in Virginia missing from this list?
 Click here to add a location to this listing.

 Ten years after Col. William Craford laid out the town in 1752, Portsmouth Parish was built on Church Square.
 Portsmouth Parish served as the first Church of England for Norfolk County and was re-named Trinity Episcopal after the revolution.
 Brimming...
 Read More

-Founded in 1772, three years before the American Revolution as the Black Methodist Society, Emanuel AME is the oldest African-American church in the area.
-The congregation shared several locations with the (White) Methodist Society before becoming th...
+Founded in 1772, three years before the American Revolution as the African Methodist Society, Emanuel AME is the oldest African-American church in the area.
+The congregation shared several locations with the (White) Methodist Society before becoming ...
 Read More

 Imagine a family went for an afternoon stroll and never returned home...
 This is what it feels like in The Hill House Museum, a historic home in Portsmouth, Virginia furnished entirely with family belongings from the 19th and 20th centuries, colle...
 Read More